 - Start by doing some research into properties recently sold in your area to get an idea of how much you could expect to achieve.

-- Before inviting an agent to value your property, take a look at our online valuation tool and gain an estimated value.
+- You could invite an agent to value your property or alternatively, book a virtual valuation.
+But first, take a look at our online valuation tool and gain an estimated value.

 - Remember, you can invite more than one agent to value your home.